 Y:Youth is constantly adapting to the changing needs of young people and the community.
 Due to cuts in public sector funding our services have been working with more young people than ever.

-Our teams increase access to postive activities and are helping to increase young peoples resilience to peer pressure that would eventually lead to anti-social behaviour.
+Our teams increase access to positive activities and are helping to increase young peoples resilience to peer pressure that would eventually lead to anti-social behaviour.

 The support we provide children and young people helps them gain life and social skills that are increasing their ability to perform in education, employment and training